-We will ask some patients to do a supervised exercise program during the 6 weeks of therapy and the 6 weeks after their treatment while other patients will be asked not to exercise for that 3 month period.
-We will compare the 2 groups on how they fare with their bladder cancer treatment.
+We will ask some patients to do a supervised exercise program during or after their treatment while other patients will be asked not to exercise for a 3-month period.
+We will compare the 2 groups on different health-related outcomes.

 There is no guarantee that exercise will provide any direct benefits to these patients.
 Moreover, we do not know what effects, if any, exercise may have on the chances of bladder cancer recurrence or progression.
 However, based on the results of this study, it is hoped that further research may be conducted to improve long-term, patient care in this setting.